stijndehaes/electric-vehicle-ev-dynamic-charging-home-assistant-/README.md

 Before using this blueprint, you need the following:

-- **Total Power Consumption Sensor** (e.g., Shelly EM Gen3 is recommended if you don’t have one).
+- **Total Power Consumption Sensor** (e.g., <a href="https://amzlink.to/az0UFbhU9htEu" target=_blank>Shelly EM Gen3</a> is recommended if you don’t have one.
+You can get it from that link).
 - **Your EV or Charger integrated into Home Assistant**, exposing the necessary sensors.
+I use this <a href="https://s.click.aliexpress.com/e/_opa4tdi" target=_blank>Feyree portable charger</a>, I haven't tested with any other.
 - **Basic information about your electricity contract**, including:
   - Grid voltage (e.g., 230V for EU, 120V for the US).
   - Maximum grid power limits (contracted power).